 Origin and Distribution

-Coloring and Markings
+Colors and Markings

-Harlequin Rasbora Care and Habitat
+Harlequin Rasbora Habitat and Care

-Harlequin Rasbora Diet
+Harlequin Rasbora Diet and Feeding

 Breeding the Harlequin Rasbora

-The fry hatch in about 24 hours and the fry are free swimming on the third day.
-At this point, they should be fed infusoria or liquid fry food or an egg yolk squeezed through a cheesecloth for the first week.
-Then wean them slowly onto baby brine shrimp and commercial dry ground fry food.
-They grow extremely fast and are a pretty good size within three months if fed well and often.
+The fry hatch in about 24 hours and are free-swimming on the third day.
+At this point, feed them infusoria or liquid fry food or an egg yolk squeezed through a cheesecloth for the first week.
+Then, wean them slowly onto baby brine shrimp and commercial dry ground fry food.
+Harlequin rasboras grow extremely fast and have reached adult size within three months if fed well and often.
 Add a sponge filter after the first week, and change 10 percent of the water every week after the first month.

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research

 If you're interested in similar breeds, check out: